Songo-Ku/Experience/README.md

 # Experience
 Extended verion of CV.
 Divided by role analyst and tester.
 Both of them include description of responibilities and key projects.
-Additionally 2 roles which I did not included in CV.

 ## General profile:
-Experienced IT professional with 8 years of expertise in the digital marketing industry, specializing in software testing, data analysis.
+Experienced IT professional with 8 years of expertise in the digital marketing industry and banking, specializing in software testing, data analysis.
 Adept at working independently in multifaceted roles that require a deep understanding of various technical and business concepts.
 Strong analytical skills, problem-solving abilities, and a keen eye for detail allow me to ensure the quality and efficiency of digital solutions.
 Excellent communication skills enable effective collaboration with stakeholders.

 ## Extended Professional Experience: